-The data saved by districts in the Test Information Distribution Engine (TIDE) by May 12, 2023, are used to identify EB students/ELs for accountability purposes.
-EB students/ELs who are year one in U.S. schools are excluded from accountability performance calculations.
-EB students/ELs who are in their second year in U.S. schools are included in the STAAR component using the EL performance measure.
-EB students/ELs who are in their second year in U.S. schools who have a parental denial for EL services do not receive an EL performance measure and are included in the same manner as non-EB students/ELs.
+The student demographic data saved by districts in the Test Information Distribution Engine (TIDE) by the date indicated on the Texas Assessment Program Calendar of Events are used to identify EB students/ELs for accountability purposes ("Final Date to Enter Student Information for Accountability Reporting").
+EB students/ELs inclusion and exclusion are available in Appendix H. EB students/ELs TIDE coding can be found in Appendix D.

+- EB students/ELs who are reported in TIDE as year one in U.S. schools are excluded from accountability performance calculations. - EB students/ELs who are in their second year in U.S. schools are included in the STAAR component using the EL performance measure.

+- EB students/ELs who are in their second year in U.S. schools who have a parental denial for EL services do not receive an EL performance measure and are included in the same manner as non-EB students/Els. - Current and monitored (through year 4) EB students/ELs are included in accountability calculations.

 STAAR Alternate 2 assessment results are included regardless of an EB student/EL's years in U.S. schools.

-Unschooled asylees, unschooled refugees, and students with interrupted formal education (SIFEs) are included in state accountability beginning with their second year of enrollment in U.S. schools.
+Unschooled asylees, unschooled refugees, and students with interrupted formal education (SIFEs) who are in year one in U.S. schools are excluded from accountability performance calculations and are included in state accountability beginning with their second year of enrollment in U.S. schools.